François Steyn: International career

 After playing only ten matches for the in the 2006 Currie Cup Premier Division (at fly-half), Steyn was, at 19 years old, selected to represent South Africa in the Northern Hemisphere touring squad by national coach Jake White.
 He debuted at wing against Ireland, he scored a try on his debut.
 In his next international match he was moved to fullback against England, scoring a long range drop-goal, from his own half.
 Steyn has shown to possess superb goal kicking qualities as well.

 Steyn kicked two drop goals in the 2007 Tri Nations opener against Australia at Newlands Stadium in Cape Town, to win the game for the Springboks.
 One of these, a 42-metre effort from a fielded clearance kick next to the sideline, and another three minutes from time next to the posts about 30 metres out.

 In South Africa's first game at the 2007 Rugby World Cup, their centre Jean de Villiers got injured.
 Steyn replaced him, playing only his second game at professional level at inside centre, but he made a break on first touch of the ball and his inclusion sparked the Springboks to a 37–0 second half demolition of Samoa.

 On 24 September 2007 Steyn was cited to appear before a disciplinary hearing for allegedly biting Tongan winger Joseph Vaka during the Springboks v.
-Tonga 2007 Rugby World Cup game on 22 September.
-(Match report).
+Tonga 2007 Rugby World Cup game on 22 September..
 Both players were sent to the sinbin in the 60th minute for an off-the-ball incident.
 He was subsequently cleared of the charge, due to insufficient evidence and Vaka conceding that the apparent "bite mark" could have been received during normal play.